-The computing, maths and technology industries are at the cusp of new thinking, and are central to the way we work, learn, communicate, socialise and entertain ourselves.
+The study of computing, maths and technology puts you at the cusp of new thinking.
+These industries are central to the way we work, learn, communicate, socialise and entertain ourselves.
 Degrees in this area teach you critical skills to develop technology and systems to aid advancements in almost any area you can think of.
 This includes health, transport, manufacturing, entertainment, mining, artificial intelligence, exploration and beyond.

 Why study computing, maths and technology at UON?